alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Data governance objectives<sup>pg 137</sup>:
     - Reach agreement on data definitions, labels and domain values so that everyone is speaking the same language.
     - Establishes policies and responsibilities for data quality and accuracy, as well as data security and access controls.

+### Kimball DW/BI Lifecycle

+#### Project Planning

+- Assessing Readiness
+    - Is there a strong executive business sponsor with a clear vision for the DW/BI system's potential impact?<sup>pg 406</sup>
+    - Is there strong compelling business motivation? i.e. competition
+    - Are real data in real operational source systems being collected to support the business reqirements<sup>pg 407</sup>
+    - Is the scope known?
+    - What is the justification for a DW/BI project?
+"Delivering a single version of the truth" is not a sufficient financial justification.
+What are the increased profit opportunities?<sup>pg 407</sup>
+    - Staffing (roles, not not people - it is common for the same person to fill multiple roles on the team).
+See full list on pg 408.
+- Business Requirements Definitions
+    - Requirements preplanning: requirements sessions are usually interwoven with source system expert data discover sessions.
+Interview business representatives about what they do, why they do it, how they make decisions and how they hope to make decisions in the future<sup>pg 410</sup>.
+Talk to business people representing a reasonable horizontal spectrum of the organisation.
+Do some homework and do not presume you know it all.
+Identify lead inteviewer who asks great open-ended questions and scribe to take copious notes<sup>pg 411</sup>.
+Ask interviewees to bring copies of important reports and analyses to the session<sup>pg 412</sup>.
+    - Collecting business requirements: the objective of an interview is to get business users to talk about what they do and why they do it<sup>pg 412</sup>.
+Ask analytical staff about the types of analysis currently generated.
+Ask executives about better leveraging information throughout the organization<sup>pg 413</sup>.
+Ask each interviewee to articulate specific success critera for the project<sup>pg 413</sup>.
+    - Conducting data-centric interviews: intersperse interviews with sessions with source system data gurus or subject matter experts to evaluate the feasibility of supporting the business needs<sup>pg 413</sup>.
+Do some initial data profiling to ensure you are not standing on quicksand (a more complete data audit will occur during the dimensional modeling process)<sup>pg 414</sup>.
+    - Documenting requirements: interview team should debrief and review notes shortly after interview, consolidating everything in a findings document, organised around key business processes<sup>pg 414</sup>.
+    - Prioritising requirements: prioritise business processes to tackle using a prioritisation grid (feasibility on x-axis, potential business impact on y-axis)<sup>pg 415</sup>.

+#### Lifecycle Technology Track

+- Like a blueprint for a home, technical architecture consists of a series of models that unveil greater detail regarding each major component, and allows you to catch problems on paper.
+Identifies immediately required components versus those that will be incorporated at a later date.
+A communication tool between all parties involved<sup>pg 416</sup>.
+- Establish an architecure task force: typically technical architect, ETL designer and BI application designer to ensure both back room and front room representation<sup>pg 417</sup>.
+- Collect and document architecture-related requirements, and create architecure model: list each business requirement impacting the architecture, along with a list of architectural implications<sup>pg 417</sup>.
+Architecture requirements are grouped into major components such as ETL, BI, metadata and infrastructure<sup>pg 418</sup>.
+- Design and specify the subsystems.
+Define in enough detail to evaluate whether subsystem can be bought or built<sup>pg 418<sup>.

+#### Lifecycle Data Track

+- Dimensional modelling
+- Physical design: dimensional models developed via preliminary source-target mapping need to be translated into a physical database<sup>pg 420</sup>
+    - Develop naming and database standards
+    - Develop physical database model, including staging tables to support ETL, and auditing tables for ETL processing and data quality.
+    - Develop initial index plan, applying indexes to dimension tables' single column primary key.
+    - Design aggregations, considering business users' access patterns and statistical distributions of data.
+    - Finalise physical storage details, i.e. partition tables by date.
+- ETL design and development.

+#### Lifecycle BI Applications Track

+- While a data warehouse provides an ad-hoc self service query environment, delivering parameter-driven BI applications will satisfy a large percentage of the business communities needs<sup>pg 422</sup>.
+- BI application specification and development: identify a start set of approximately 10-15 BI reports and analyses, focus on standards (naming conventions, calculations, libraries and coding standards).
+Application development can begin when the database design is complete, BI tools and metadata are installed, and a subset of historical data have been loaded.
+BI developers will quickly find needling problems in the data haystack despite QA performed by ETL application<sup>pg 423</sup>.

+#### Lifecycle Wrap-up Activities

+- Deployment: Technology, data and BI tracks must converge.
+Preparing data in the ETL phase is the most unpredictable task<sup>pg 424</sup>.
+- Maintenance and growth: the DW/BI system needs to be treated as a production environment with service level agreements.
+You do not want to rely on the business community to tell you that performance/quality has degraded, so it should be proactively monitored<sup>pg 425</sup>.

+#### Lifecycle Pitfalls<sup>pg 426</sup>

+- Do not become overly enamored with technology rather than focusing on business requirements.
+- Fail to embrace an influential and accessible senior manager as a sponsor.
+- Do not tackle multi-year projects.
+Instead pursue iterative development efforts.
+- Do not neglect front room query performance by focussing too heavily on back room operational performance.
+- Do not populate models without regard to a data architecture.
+- Do not load only summaryd data into the dimensional models.
+- Do not presume business requirements are static.
+- Do not forget that DW/BI success is tied directly to business acceptance and improved decision making.

 ### Common Dimensional Modeling Mistakes to Avoid<sup>pg 397</sup>